 If the idea of wellness coaching sparked something within you, your next step is to learn how to become a wellness coach.
-In this article, we’ll explore different trainings to help you decide which is right for you.
+In this article, we’ll explore:

 What is A Wellness Coach?